Last updated on April 7th, 2023 at 10:06 pm

-Upon arriving, we signed in, I arranged our porters/equipment and had a mini conference with the chef (explaining what we’d brought to eat), bought our walking sticks (good decision), went for a last trip to the loo and met our (armed) rangers/guides.
+Upon arriving, we signed in, I arranged our porters/equipment and had a mini-conference with the chef (explaining what we’d brought to eat), bought our walking sticks (good decision), went for one last trip to the toilet, and met our (armed) rangers/guides.

 Two couples also joined our group, bringing the total number of trekkers up to 11.

-After a quick briefing we began our ascent.
-They said it would be a tough hike to the summit.
-They weren’t lying.
+After a quick briefing, we began our ascent.
+They said it would be a tough uphill hike to the summit.

 The journey up the mountain has 5 ‘sections’.
 The sections are generally defined by the places you take your breaks.

 The first took us through the rainforest.
 It was hot and humid and it wasn’t long before we were all red-faced and huffing and puffing.
 Despite this supposedly being the ‘easiest’ part as it was less steep and relatively sturdy underfoot, this was the bit that a lot of us found the toughest as we adjusted to the heat.